lucasmodrich/lucasmodrich.github.io/_posts/2015-08-03-on-to-paris.md

 ![]({{ site.baseurl }}/assets/images/74eda-img_7972.jpg)

-This evening we took a short walk from the appartment out onto the nearby Rue de Rivoli - a very main street which leads up toward the Louvre.
+This evening we took a short walk from the apartment out onto the nearby Rue de Rivoli - a very main street which leads up toward the Louvre.
 We then detoured in toward the Seine river, and across to see Notre Dame.

 We didn't make it to the Lourve tonight - it was too hot to be out walking too far (34c), and it was already 6:30pm, so time to find some dinner for Archie (and the rest of us).

-We headed back toward our apartment and settled into La Favourite - a local cafe which had been recommeded to us.
+We headed back toward our apartment and settled into La Favourite - a local cafe which had been recommended to us.
 The meals and drinks were all very nice - including my Whiskey Sour.

 Anyway - we have a biggish day planned for tomorrow.
 Up early to try and get it all done before it gets too hot - and then back to the apartment and shade (or a local bar) to wait out the heat of the day.
 No wonder the Parisians all leave Paris at this time of year - its stinking hot.